Hekmundo/remember-that-layout/README.md

 # remember-that-layout
-This is a purely presentational mock website design layout using HTML, SCSS, and a little JavaScript to manage button clicks.
+This is a purely presentational website design layout using HTML, SCSS, and a little JavaScript to manage button clicks.
+Feel free to fork this repository and modify the design for your own website!